abyasham/security-audit-compliance-agent/readme.md

 AI provides auditors with a chance to elevate their proficiency and knowledge.
 To stay in the game, auditors must enhance their skills and fuse their technical and interpersonal abilities.
 Think of it as a culmination of data analysis, critical thinking, and adept communication.

-SACA (Security Audit Compliance Agent) is an AI-based agent to help auditors conduct cybersecurity audits while maintaining security & privacy
+SACA (Security Audit Compliance Agent) is an AI-based agent to help auditors conduct cybersecurity audits while maintaining security & privacy.

 # SACA 1
 First attempt on SACA, a simple RAG (Retrieval-Augmented Generation) system using Deepseek, LangChain, and Streamlit to chat with PDFs and answer complex questions about your local documents.